NickTaylorRE/multiarch_solver/README.md

 Solving after the `CMPP` operation was as simple as calling the [SymVar::try_solve()](symbex/src/symbex_engine.rs#L62) method on the `SymVar` stored in the [SymbolicContext.flags](symbex/src/symbex_engine.rs#L62) register. `try_solve` simply converts the `SymVar` variables to z3 variables, assigns the constraints, then lets z3 solve and get a model which satisfies the constraints.

 The output shows each byte value individually.
-Inputting this value back into the challenge would be as simple as concattenating the bytes Big Endian and converting to decimal to be entered in the command line
+Inputing this value back into the challenge would be as simple as concattenating the bytes Big Endian and converting to decimal to be entered in the command line

 </td>